Chemical Proteomics 2017, 1 ECTS credit

 Lectures will be also given by Mikhail Savitski, Janne Lehtiö and Rozbeh Jafari

-If you don’t receive information according to the dates above, contact firstname.lastname@example.org.
+If you don’t receive information according to the time period above, contact firstname.lastname@example.org.

 A course fee of 1300 SEK will be invoiced to accepted participants (includes the coffee, lunches and course dinner).
 NOTE – SciLifeLab cannot invoice individuals.